intv8/.github/.github/SECURITY.md

-# Reporting and resolving security issues
+# Reporting and Resolving Security Issues

 In order to reduce the visibility of security issues, including potentially malicious actors, please DO NOT open a GitHub issue or pull request for any security-related issues.

-Instead, security issues for this project should be reported via email to the IntegerEleven directly at secops@integer11.com.
+Instead, security issues for this project should be reported via email to the IntegerEleven directly at secops@integer11.org.